testpossessed/ng-schematics/README.md

 code .
 ```

 I want to demonstrate how the schematics can work with nested projects so I am going to add a project to the new app.
-Back in my console I execute
+Back in my terminal I execute
 ```bash
 ng g library nested
 ```